City Moment – The Satanic Verses, Shahjahanabad

 “The Satanic Verses” was short-listed for the Booker Prize, along with novels by Peter Carey, Bruce Chatwin, Marina Warner, David Lodge, and Penelope Fitzgerald.
 Then, on Thursday, October 6th, his friend Salman Haidar, who was Deputy High Commissioner of India in London, called to tell him formally, on behalf of his government, that “The Satanic Verses” had been banned in India.
 The book had not been examined by any properly authorized body, nor had there been any semblance of judicial process.
 The ban came, improbably, from the Finance Ministry, under Section 11 of the Customs Act, which prevented the book from being imported.
 Weirdly, the Finance Ministry stated that the ban “did not detract from the literary and artistic merit” of his work.”

-The book is still banned in India.
-But here I am in the heart of Muslim Delhi, standing in front of the first US edition of The Satanic Verses — in hardbound with the cover intact.
+And here I am in the heart of Delhi, standing in front of the first US edition of The Satanic Verses — in hardbound with the cover intact.
 The stall owner is a Muslim.

 He tells me, “Only Rs 100.”